 Section 5 of this document provides procedures for the available options for changing your study plans.
-If you would like to talk to someone about your study options, please contact your Student Support Team.
-Your SST phone number and email contact can be found on StudentHome or on the Help Centre under Your contacts.
+If you would like to talk to someone about your study options, please contact your Student Support Team (SST).
+You can find the phone number and email contact for your Student Support Team on StudentHome or in the Help Centre under Your contacts.